Krohnis/DirectoryTree/README.md

 # Directory Tree: Pseudo File Manager

 This is a simple **Directory Tree** program implemented in Python that functions as a pseudo file manager.
 It allows users to create, move, list, and delete directories in a hierarchical structure.
-The program simulates a basic file system structure and performs operations like moving directories, handling subdirectories, and merging directories with the same name.

 ## Features:
 - **CREATE directories**: You can create directories in a specified path.